mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 ### Language Model Predictions

 How good is our model?
 Well let's try to see what it predicts after a few given words.
-To evaluate the language model, we run the `learn_lm.predict` method by specifying an input string and the number of tokens we want it to guess.
+To evaluate the language model, we run the `learn_lm.predict` method by specifying an input string and the number of word tokens we want it to guess.

 ```python